 Duality and Non-Duality

-And so it's very simple, this notion of bringing non-duality to our experience, and that is to engage in the practice of just loving whatever our experience is, loving our Inner Child no matter the conditions.
+Therefore, to perceive our external reality in a non-dual way, we need to practice loving whatever our experience is, loving our Inner Child no matter the conditions.
 It’s simple, yet difficult.
-Over the course of many years of engaging in this work I have become more open to my environment with love.
-But it's a daily practice.
-There are some days when I don't feel like loving my inner world, and therefore find it difficult to love my outer world.
-But more and more, when I look to my environment, at the animals, at nature, at people, after having first embraced my own pain, I have more love.
+There are some days when I don't feel like loving my inner world, and so find it difficult to love my outer world.
+But the more I practice, the more I look to my environment—at the animals, at nature, at people—and feel more love for what I see.
 I feel less separate from them.
 I feel a oneness and connection.
 I smile within myself.

 At a recent talk I attended on the topic of duality and non-duality, someone asked the question, “Why engage in the practice of entering the darkness within ourselves?”.
-The answer came quite suddenly to me.
+The answer came from within quite readily.
 I enter the darkness to love what is there.
-As long as I resist the darkness, there will be parts of me that are unloved and un-embraced, duality within myself and duality outside myself.
-But when I walk with Love into the darkness, and embrace the parts of me that are scared or hurt, angry or ashamed, I enter into a non-dual experience.
+As long as I resist the darkness, there will be parts of me that are unloved, thus perpetuating an inner duality.
+But when I walk with Love into the darkness and embrace the parts of me that are scared or hurt, angry or ashamed, I enter into a non-dual experience.
+And this experience then affects how I perceive the world around me.

 Previous